kitwaicloud/kitwaicloud.github.io/sparkR/sparkR.md

 ```

-Currently, SparkR is not the mainstream development of Spark APIs compared to Scala and Python.
+Currently, SparkR is not the mainstream development of Spark APIs compared to Scala, Java and Python.
 For other operations of SparkR, please see the [official documentation](https://spark.apache.org/docs/latest/sparkr.html).

 ## Install additional R libraries
 For operations that require additional R packages to process DataFrame on Spark worker nodes, the packages must exist on all worker nodes.
 So, users are required to manually install the additional packages by the standard installation procedure of R packages on each node.